-• Applying for a New License (Teen Drivers) in Texas
+Apply for a License (Under 18) in Texas

 Getting a driver’s license for the first time is a life changing experience for any teen.
 Imagine no longer needing a ride to the mall, or waiting to be picked up after school.
 Once you have your Texas driver’s license in hand, those days will be a distant memory.

-The process of getting your Texas driver’s license might seem complicated, but we’ve made it much easier to understand by explaining the process in a simple, easy-to-follow manner.
+The process of getting your Texas driver's license might seem complicated, but we've made it much easier to understand by explaining the steps you'll need to take in a simple, easy-to-follow manner.

 New to Texas?

-Teens under the age of 18 who have a license or learner's permit from another U.S. state/territory or Canada do not have to take the knowledge portion of the driver's test in Texas, but they must take the driving part in order to obtain a Texas state driver's license.
+Teens under 18 years old who have a license or learner's permit from another U.S. state/territory or Canada do not have to take the knowledge portion of the driver's test in Texas, but they must take the driving skills exam in order to obtain a Texas state driver's license.

 Teens will then be eligible to get a Phase Two license.